score-json/json/TSF/trustable/no-parsing-faults/NPF-05.3.md

     Erikhu1: 1.0
 ---

-The service parses non-empty arrays.
+The service provided by nlohmann/json parses non-empty arrays.